Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Elena Rogulina, Pixabay

 The Pembroke Welsh Corgi is one of the smallest herding dogs.
-It’s a loyal dog that is protective and alert.
+They’re loyal, playful, protective, and alert.

 14. Peruvian Inca Orchard

 The Peruvian Inca Orchard is the national dog of Peru.
-It’s a small, hairless breed with erect triangular ears and slender legs.
+They’re a small, hairless breed with erect triangular ears and slender legs.

 15. Petit Basset Griffon Vendeen